bobipermanasandi/bobipermanasandi/README.md

 - 💎 &nbsp; I’m creator of [CodeSynesia](https://linktr.ee/codesynesia)
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/bobipermanasandi?tab=repositories)
 - 💬 &nbsp; Ask me about  Dart, Flutter, PHP or Laravel
-- 🗣️ &nbsp; “If it works, don’t touch it.
+- 🗣️ &nbsp; Fun Fact : “If it works, don’t touch it.
 If it breaks, pretend it wasn’t you 🤣”
 <br />
 <br />